-Investment securities amounting to MUR10.6bn (2020: MUR8.3bn) as at 31 December 2021 consist mainly of Treasury Bill / Notes held with the Bank of Mauritius.
-Investment securities at amortised cost amounting to MUR0.1bn comprise of corporate bonds.
+Investment securities amounting to MUR6.5bn (2020: MUR10.6bn) as at 31 December 2022 consist mainly of Treasury Bill / Notes held with the Bank of Mauritius.
+Investment securities at amortised cost amounting to MUR1.3bn (2021: MUR0.1bn)comprise consist mainly of Treasury Bill / Notes held with the Bank of Mauritius and corporate bonds.